 In the video below, Sarah Trinajstich talks about your baby’s stomach size and how to know if they’re getting enough milk.

 Below is exactly what you need to know about your newborn’s stomach size

-At first, your baby’s stomach can hold about a teaspoon of breast milk or about the size of a large marble.
+At first, your baby’s stomach can hold about a teaspoon of breast milk or the size of a large marble.

 A few days in, your baby’s stomach will be able to hold about an ounce of breast milk or about the size of a ping-pong ball.

 The amount of milk you make increases as your baby’s tummy grows.
 The milk begins to transition to mature milk.